Department of Revenue COVID-19 Updates

 Tennessee-based interstate trucking companies have until May 26 to file their first quarter IFTA returns.

-Governor Lee’s Executive Order no. 17 authorizes the temporary sale of alcoholic beverages for consumption off of the premises by a restaurant.
-For further details and requirements surrounding such sales, please see the Executive Order.
+Governor Lee’s Executive Order no. 30 authorizes the temporary sale of alcoholic beverages for consumption off of the premises by a restaurant through May 29, 2020.

 Because these sales are for consumption off the premises, the liquor-by-the-drink tax imposed by Tenn.
 Code Ann. § 57-4-301 does not apply.
 No liquor-by-the-drink tax should be charged on take-out or delivery sales while the Executive Order is in effect.
 Businesses should not collect the liquor-by-the-drink tax on these sales, either by adding tax to the menu price or including the tax in the menu price.
 Any liquor-by-the-drink taxes that are collected must be remitted to the department.